YES Staff Members

 Kathy Kliegman is a Licensed Master Social Worker who received her degree from Adelphi University and has been working at YES Community Counseling Center since 2014.
 Kathy has provided individual, family and group counseling, and has experience working with children, adolescents, and adults.
 Prior to working at YES, Kathy interned in an outpatient substance abuse setting, and has received training in suicide prevention and intervention.

 Laura Moran obtained her Master of Social Work degree from Long Island University, Post Campus.
+She also holds a credential as a Certified Alcohol and Substance Abuse Counselor.
 Laura works with those who struggle with addiction as well as their significant others.
 She provides treatment in group, family, individual and couple modalities.
-She also has expreience in working with individuals within the context of the family, and treats those who suffer from both emotional and substance abuse difficulties.
+She also has experience in working with individuals within the context of the family, and treats those who suffer from both emotional and substance abuse difficulties.

 Marina Pope obtained her Bachelor of Science degree in Psychology from SUNY College at Oneonta, and her Master of Science degree in Mental Health Counseling from SUNY College at Old Westbury.
 Prior to working at YES Community Counseling Center, Ms. Pope interned at outpatient substance abuse settings, where she worked with adolescents, adults and families impacted by addiction.
 Ms. Pope also has experience working with children, couples, anxiety, depression, ADD/ADHD, and stress management.
 Ms. Pope utilizes an integrative approach in her treatment including psychodynamic, cognitive behavioral and motivational enhancement therapies.